 LLCs and tax

-The IRS doesn’t have a single set of rules for how to tax LLCs.
-If you’re an LLC with one member, the IRS will treat you as a sole proprietorship.
+If you’re an LLC with one member, the IRS will treat you as a sole proprietorship by default.
 If you have more than one member, you’ll be treated as a partnership.
-Or you can elect to be taxed as a corporation (irrespective of how many members you have).
+Or you can elect to be taxed as a corporation or S corporation.

-The legal side of things can get quite complex and you may have to take out some costly insurance policies.
+The legal side of incorporation and IRS compliance can get quite complex.
 There’s a lot of admin and paperwork to do.

 You can change your business structure

-You’re not locked into one structure forever.
-A lot of businesses start out as sole proprietorships or partnerships and grow into LLCs, LLPs, or corporations.
+A lot of businesses start out as sole proprietorships and grow into LLCs or corporations.
 You might change your business structure if you start getting bigger and doing more complex projects which carry a greater financial or legal risk for you.